In this post, we will take you through everything you need to know about iron supplements during pregnancy. You’ll learn about:

-In fact, results from a new clinical study have shown that Active Iron was gentle on the stomach, avoiding the usual side effects.² Active Iron also showed a 94% increase in iron stores,² with a significant improvement in resulting energy levels.²
+In fact, results from a new clinical study have shown that Active Iron was six times less likely to cause gut irritation compared to previous oral iron².
+Active Iron also showed a 94% increase in iron stores², with a significant improvement in resulting energy levels².

 Iron Supplements during pregnancy: in a nutshell

 Iron is one of the most vital supplements to take to maintain a healthy pregnancy.
 Because rates of inadequate iron are so high and the requirements of pregnancy increase the need for iron so much, it is a really good idea to take a prenatal iron supplement for your entire pregnancy and ideally pre-conceptively.